LaProp: Separating Momentum and Adaptivity in Adam: Experiment

 \subsection{Neural Style Transfer}

-In this section, we experiment on the task of generating an image with a given content and a given style.
-The task is described in detail in \cite{gatys2015neural}.
-It is purely optimizational, and we see the advantage of being able to tune $\nu$.
-The trend we observe agrees well with the experiment in section~\ref{sec: rosenbrock}.
-See Figure~\ref{fig:neural style}, where we plot the average regret $R(T)/T$ at $T=1000$.
-This is a theoretical quantity often studied in literature, and lower $R(T)/T$ corresponds to a better convergence rate \cite{journals/corr/KingmaB14_adam, Reddi2018convergence}.
-We note that, on this task also, lower $\nu$ offers better performance for \laprop\ and worse performance for \amsgrad. \adam\ features a sweet spot in the intermediate range.
-On the right we show examples of training curves.
-We note that \adam\ has unstable and oscillatory behaviors when $\nu$ is small, while \laprop\ achieves fastest speed at the same $\nu$.
+Following the optimization task above, we consider the task of generating an image with a given content and a given style, which is also purely optimizational and it is described in detail in Ref.~\cite{gatys2015neural}.
+As shown in Figure~\ref{fig:neural style}(a), we still see \laprop\ performs best across different $\nu$ values.
+Although the trend in Figure~\ref{fig:neural style}(a) agrees well with that in section~\ref{sec: rosenbrock}, actually, the best $\nu$ value for $\laprop$ is non-zero and is found to be $0.4$, implying that the tuning of $\nu$ is nontrivial and may improve the performance.
+On this task, a smaller $\nu$ offers a better performance for \laprop\ but a worse performance for \amsgrad, and \adam\ performs well only when $\nu$ is relatively large.
+Examples of the optimization curves are shown in Figure~\ref{fig:neural style}(b).
+We see that while \laprop\ is stable and achieves its fastest speed for $\nu=0.4$, \adam\ exhibits oscillatory behavior.
+Results for different learning rates are provided in the appendix.